Irregular Ordination

 The Rt.
 Rev. Edward R. Wells II, retired Bishop of West Missouri, leads the ceremony of laying on of hands.
 Wells was one of four bishops who irregularly ordained eleven women to the priesthood.

 Had events transpired as originally planned, the women may have been known as the Philadelphia 12.
 According to Hiatt, "We were aiming for twelve ordinands for obvious reasons [...] but one dropped out because she felt she was too far away and lacked support."
 The twelfth woman, Diane Tickell, of Anchorage, Alaska, was ordained on September 7, 1975, with Lee McGee, Alison Palmer, and Betty Rosenberg at the Church of St. Stephen in Washington, D.C..
-These women, who became known as the Washington 4, were ordained by retired Bishop George Barrett without the permission and against the directives of the Bishop of Washington.
+These women, who became known as the Washington 4, were ordained by retired Bishop George Barrett, with Bishop José Ramos of Costa Rica in attendance, without the permission and against the directives of the Bishop of Washington.
 In response, Presiding Bishop Allin said that such "distressing and divisive acts may be beyond prevention amid this age of confusion and turmoil.
 The tragedy is that so much done in good conscience for the sake of renewal can so frequently prevent that needed renewal."

 Prev Next